VernonRoche/VernonRoche/README.md

 <h2 align="center"> Some words about me: </h2>

 * 💻 French/Greek software engineer
+* ⚡ Software Engineer consultant at Randstad Digital
-* 💬 Currently preparing a Master's Degree in the University of Bordeaux
+* 💬 Master's Degree in Software Engineering at the University of Bordeaux
 * ⚡ Playing music and video games in my free time